In the dictionary of power dynamics, dark psychology is defined as the use of psychological principles in ways that harm the target.

 These people are happy to let him touch them all over, and are happy to execute initial small tasks without ever becoming suspicious (plus he sometimes films the interactions with a troupe and a big camera, which increases trust while making the subject more nervous).

-- NLP and “undercover seduction triggers” don’t work as advertised
+2. Dark psychology is not NLP and “undercover seduction triggers”

 Again, there is some truth, here.

 Well-designed stimuli, including auditory patterns, can change people’s moods, and induce trance-like states that can help seduction and/or increase its feelings (I did it once, and I talk about it here on how to set up your room for seduction).